Hirlam/Trac2Markdown.jl/docs/src/Training/HarmonieSystemTraining2008/Lecture/DAdataflow.md

 22 2 10077144    43.73000     1.61000  'EU9967  '  20080226 213100 2160.000000  2 11111 0

 ```
 But you need only one observation.
 In each report the first value is the number of elements in the report, including itself.
 Now you choose your single observation.
 The 10-th element indicates the number of measured parameters (bodies) in the report.
 In this example we have “2” parameters.
 Each body has 5 elements, and the first value is the variable name (varno in ODB).
-So you can choose varno# 2 (temperature), or varno3 (wind).
+So you can choose varno=2 (temperature), or varno=3 (wind).
 Let choose temperature, and we will have 22-5 elements in the report.
 So your OBSOUL looks like this:
 ```bash

 20080227 0